AldoSuba/docs.buf.build/docs/reference/inputs.md

 **If no format can be automatically derived, the `dir` format is assumed**, meaning that `buf` assumes that the path is a path to a local directory.

-The format of an input can be explicitly set as described above.
+The format of a schema can be explicitly set as described above.

 ## Deprecated formats